StrazerPlayz/Youtube-Downloader/README.md

 ## ⚠️ Disclaimer

 This tool is intended for personal use only.
-Please respect YouTube’s Terms of Service and support content creators.
+Please respect platform terms of service and support content creators.

 ---